Galaxy clusters in high definition: a dark matter search: Discussion Conclusions

 In this work we have examined the potential of high angular resolution radio studies of galaxy clusters as probes of DM.
 This was done via the extrapolation of known surface brightness profiles down to 10$^{\prime\prime}$, a conservative estimate for what is attainable with the MeerKAT instrument.
 This extrapolation is justified by the fact that Ophiuchus and Coma have radio halos that show no small scale features down to $\sim 24$ arcseconds~\cite{murgia2009,govoni2010} and $1$ arcminute~\cite{deiss1997,brown-rudnick-2011,coma2022} respectively.
 Even with the known diffuse backgrounds in our targets, we managed to show that competitive limits can be produced with Einasto and NFW halo geometries, as their density profiles result in surface brightnesses that clash with the exponential profile of existing emissions.
 This is important, as there is some literature evidence that favours these geometries generally in galaxy clusters~\cite{mamon2019b,He_2020}.
 Note, however, that neither Coma nor Ophiuchus show any particular evidence favouring either cores or cusps~\cite{coma-halo-2003,durret2015}.

-Notably, our Green's function results, using an NFW-like Einasto profile ($\alpha_e = 0.17$), in the Coma cluster, at $1.4$ GHz, are competitive with the strongest existing indirect limits in the literature~\cite{Regis_2021}, as we potentially rule out WIMPs annihilating via $b$-quarks with $M_\chi \lesssim 500$ GeV.
+Notably, our Green's function results, using an NFW-like Einasto profile ($\alpha_e = 0.17$), in the Coma cluster, at $1.4$ GHz, are competitive with the strongest existing indirect limits in the literature~\cite{Regis_2021}, as we potentially rule out WIMPs annihilating via $b$-quarks with $M_\chi \lesssim 400$ GeV.
 In so doing, we can exceed Fermi-LAT limits by around a factor of 4-5.
 Even in the pessimistic case of a shallowly cusped profile, our limits better the Fermi-LAT results from dwarf galaxies~\cite{Hoof_2020}.
 An actual NFW profile produces weaker constraints than Einasto, unless the surface brightness is extrapolated down to 1$^{\prime\prime}$ (due to differences in the profiles when $r > 10^{-3} r_s$).
 When the spatially resolved ADI method is used to solve for electron distributions, we are able to improve the Coma extrapolation limits by around a factor of 1.5, ruling out annihilation via $b$ quarks for $M_\chi \lesssim 700$ GeV.
 This demonstrates the robustness of our results.
+In addition to this, we determined that if Bohmian, rather than Kolmogorov, diffusion is employed, the limits do not vary significantly on the scales studied.
+Suggesting that variations due to diffusive assumptions are relatively small compared to differences induced by the choice of halo profile.

 Importantly, our surface brightness results in Coma are superior to those derived from integrated fluxes, whose competitiveness depends upon uncertain substructure boosting effects.
 The results from Ophiuchus tend to be weaker than Coma, largely due to the lower concentration parameter of the DM halo.
 Despite this, the results exceed Fermi-LAT and and ATCA limits from dwarf galaxies~\cite{Hoof_2020,Regis_2014,regis2017}.
 Additionally, the results from Ophiuchus have one point to recommend them: the extrapolation down to 10$^{\prime\prime}$ is less drastic than from the existing Coma cluster data.
 This concern can be mitigated by a lack of observed small-scale spectral structure in LOFAR studies of Coma~\cite{coma2022}, indicating that the extrapolation may not be problematic.